PyconUK/pyconuk-2020-internaldocs/source/leads.rst

 * Tech - George Hickman
 * Ticketing - Ann Barr
 * Treasurer - Kristian Glass
-* Volunteer Management - TBD
+* Volunteer Management - Becky Smith

 This is not a complete and full division of every aspect of the conference - there will be things with no clear owner -